MattBell1984/uk_delay_stats/README.txt

 3/Display the results in an easy to interpret form for the user.
 4/Be able to use any data in the correct format to compare months and keep a track on trends set during the COVID pandemic.
+5/Source code etc will be uploaded to GitHub, so others can comment & help.

+Ultimately it may be necessary to export some of the data to excel to create visualisations.

 Other functions may be added to assist the user.